udaan-iitt/editions/2023_Winter/how-much-do-we-really-know-about-social-media.md

 For some reason, lots of strange thoughts come to me when I see people staring at phones, and here's one.
 When people are glued to screens, staring at content made by other people, *aren't they so generously offering their time to be manipulated by people online*?

-Maybe I didn't say it right, let me phrase it in another way.
+Maybe I didn't say it right; let me phrase it in another way.
 You have 24 hours in a day, and most of it is used up by sleeping, eating, and going to class.
-Whatever your schedule is, you will have some leisure time in a day, during which you engage in your favorite pastime activity.
+Whatever your schedule is, you will have some leisure time in a day, during which you engage in your favourite pastime activity.
 Let's say you have two options to choose from: stare at social media or do nothing.

 So which one would you pick?
 Stick to the phone or stay alone?
-You might say "phone duh!", but it's not that simple, dear reader.
+You might say, "phone, duh!", but it's not that simple, dear reader.
 Because today, even if you open your phone to do something, it's highly likely that you'll be presented with something that you never intended to do in the first place.
 Notifications from various apps distract you, each talking to you in its own tone.
 You open a YouTube video, but you are shown 2-3 advertisements before you get to the video.
-You open WhatsApp and get bombarded by a million messages from a million groups, and after replying to 23 unread messages, you wonder "What exactly did I want to do here?".
-You open IG and you see a reel, and then what do you do?
+You open WhatsApp and get bombarded by a million messages from a million groups, and after replying to 23 unread messages, you wonder, "What exactly did I want to do here?".
+You open IG, and you see a reel, and then what do you do?
 You swipe up, connecting your mouth to the pipe from a perpetual food-making machine that instantly makes you content but never fills your stomach.

 But I want to focus on the bulk of the junk today - advertisements.
-And boy, such incredibly innovative forms they assume!
+And boy, such incredibly innovative forms, they assume!
 Before we get to advertisements on social media, why don't we pause and take a moment to appreciate this engineering marvel?

 Oh, are you wondering why I called it an engineering marvel?
 Because an advertisement is engineered to tamper with your head, of course!

 I stumbled upon this wonderful article (<a href="#citeproc_bib_item_3">Hallam 2022</a>) in which the author talks about the two basic routes to persuasion - the central route and the peripheral route.
 The central route is associated with using logic for persuasion, while the peripheral route is associated with stimulating the senses with superficial cues.
 Do you remember all those teleshopping ads that painstakingly explain how you can fold a table in 196 different ways and how it can be useful in 9728 different ways?
 Those ads decided to take the central route to persuasion.
 Maybe they work, maybe they don't.
 But ask yourself, what is the first thing that comes to mind when a tiny girl runs to a lady, calling her "Mummy!"?
 That, dear reader, is an example of an advertisement that took the peripheral route.
 If only Calculus material also took that route, you probably wouldn't have the grade that you have now, huh?

 It's not hard to realize that nearly every advertisement we see today takes the peripheral route to persuasion.
-These advertisements in general, might not be very convincing, but they leave an impression that affects us at a later time.
+These advertisements, in general, might not be very convincing, but they leave an impression that affects us at a later time.
 However, ads on the internet take it to the next level - personalization.
 These ads don't only look good; they might also be relevant for you.
 You are more likely to watch more random ads on Instagram than in the newspaper.

-Some people like personalization, and some people don't, but that's not the point I'm trying to make here.
+Some people like personalisation and some people don't, but that's not the point I'm trying to make here.
 Do you realize that you are spending a *significant amount of time* looking at advertisements that you never really asked for?

 It's not just advertisements.
 There are people creating content and distributing it on the internet, and there are millions of people viewing that content.
 This content consists of memes, dance videos, cat videos, life advice, clips from movies/series, and of course, sponsored advertisements.
-They say "time is money" and I believe they are right.
+They say "time is money", and I believe they are right.
 In this case, however, it's your time and their money.

 <a id="my-opinion-that-no-one-really-asked-for"></a>